VCE · VCAA Methodology Grade Distributions

 How to Maximise Your VCE Study Score

-• Rank high in SACs — Since moderation preserves your school rank, being the top student in your school's cohort is the primary goal for SACs, not the absolute mark.
+• Rank high in SACs — Since moderation preserves your school rank, being the top student in your school's cohort is the primary goal for SACs.

-• Don't neglect Unit 3 — Your Unit 3 SAC (GA1) contributes 25% to your study score, even though it happens earlier in the year.
-Strong early performance builds a cushion.
+• Don't neglect Unit 3 — Your Unit 3 SAC (GA1) contributes 25% to your study score.

 Raw vs Scaled Study Score — What's the Difference?